djdrysdale/digital-garden/posts/strategy-creates-constraints.md

   - "strategy"
 description: "Strategy isn’t a goal, a road map, or a plan of action.
 It’s about the careful imposition of constraints."
 ---

-#### _Strategy isn’t a goal, a road map, or a plan of action.
-It’s about the careful imposition of constraints._

 Strategy's a funny thing.
 We take it prima facie that being strategic is a good thing.
 Everybody who is in any kind of leadership position—or who aspires to be in one—likes to trumpet in their LinkedIn profile that they're a "strategic" thinker.
 In general, it's understood that a "strategic" option is a better option.
 And organizations, of course, love "strategic planning" (as opposed to?).

 Strategy seems to be one of those fundamental business skills that everyone's expected to develop.
 But I have a feeling—just a suspicion, mind you—that if you did a quick poll in your average organization, you'd get very little consistency around what being "strategic" mean.